Last Updated on

 When the ball comes into the barrel, the bolt strikes a pin that opens the valve, allowing air to go down the barrel and push the paintball out.
 The expanding air doesn’t just push the paintball out, it also pushes the bolt back into position.

 Electronic Paintball Gun

 The second type of gun we’ll take a look at to understand how a paintball gun works is an electronic paintball gun.
-These paintball guns fire the paintballs using battery powered circuits which activates solenoids that propel the paintball.
+These paintball guns fire the paintballs using battery-powered circuits that activate solenoids that propel the paintball.

 Gas Paintball Guns

-While spring loaded paintball guns are also gas powered, they are mostly semi-automatic paintball guns.
-Gas paintball guns also come as automag models which blow forward as opposed to blowing back like with the spring loaded paintball guns.
+While spring-loaded paintball guns are also gas-powered, they are mostly semi-automatic paintball guns.
+Gas paintball guns also come as automag models that blow forward as opposed to blowing back like with the spring-loaded paintball guns.

 They do not need you to cock the gun and the hopper feeds the paintballs constantly for however long you press the trigger.
 Essentially, once you press the trigger, the bolt releases and the paintball guns keep firing until you let go of the trigger and lock the seal back into place.

 Now that you know how a paintball gun works, you can select the best paintball gun you feel will suit your needs.
-Ideally, you should start off with the spring loaded paintball guns so you can get a feel of it and then move on to the either of the other two.
+Ideally, you should start off with the spring-loaded paintball guns so you can get a feel of it and then move on to either of the other two.
 As always, make sure you take all the precautions and play safe!